HOW I BECOME A WEDDING PHOTOGRAPHER

 Returning home to the UK, I applied for an apprenticeship and trained in the Camera Department with the BBC before gaining employment with Channel 4’s Brookside as a camera assistant/operator.
 The training and valuable work experience led to a successful freelance career of more than 10 years working in the media industry.
-I worked on national well known TV shows such as Hollyoaks and Shameless with highlights of working with rock group U2 on a documentary for ITV and on feature films such as Alfie starting Jude Law, 51st State staring Samuel L Jackson and Danny Boyle’s Millions (read more here).
+I worked on national well-known TV shows such as Hollyoaks and Shameless with highlights of working with rock group U2 on a documentary for ITV and on feature films such as Alfie starring Jude Law, 51st State staring Samuel L Jackson and Danny Boyle’s Millions (read more here).

 My interest in ‘celebrity documentary style photography’ came by chance through freelance employment for more than five years as a Personal Assistant to the UK’s biggest selling classical artist – Russell ‘the voice’ Watson.
 This was a uniquely privileged position that has seen me travel the globe with Mr Watson; through involvement in the promotion of three platinum-selling albums (Encore, Reprise and Amore Musica) together with a world tour and performances for high profile celebrities, world leaders, Kings and Queens.
 It was truly a crazy time.
 One that needed documenting for prosperity, promotion and for my own ‘pinch myself moments.’

-For the next couple of years my camera never left my side as I slowly started to understand it’s functions/ settings and I got creative with photography.
-Through my work opportunities I was gaining access as a celebrity photographer and I photographed music icon’s such Paul Weller, Pink and Morrissey.
-Due to the travel that was involved via my work opportunities I found that I was taking pictures at every opportunity.
+For the next couple of years, my camera never left my side as I slowly started to understand it’s functioning/ settings and I got creative with photography.
+Through my work opportunities, I was gaining access as a celebrity photographer and I photographed music icon’s such Paul Weller, Pink and Morrissey.
+Due to the travel that was involved via my work opportunities, I found that I was taking pictures at every opportunity.
 This lead to me taking an interest in street style photography because I was taking photos everywhere I went and wherever I wasn’t working I was organising test shoots and photographing models and actors in my spare time.